openebs/velero-plugin/README.md

     region: <AWS_REGION>
 ```

 You can configure a backup storage location(`BackupStorageLocation`) in similar way.
-Currently, AWS and GCP are supported.
+Currently supported volumesnapshotlocations for velero-plugin are AWS, GCP and MinIO.

 ## Managing Backups